Frequently Asked Questions - For Members: Therapy

 -

-You are given available times to schedule a 30 minute or a 1 hour session with a counselor in the member portal.
+You are given available times to schedule a 1 hour session with a counselor in the member portal.
 You can then select and confirm an appointment time with a counselor.
 A Join Session button will appear in the member portal that you can click to join the appointment at the designated time.
 You will also be sent an appointment invite with a Zoom link.

 -